TrustyJAID/Trusty-cogs-archive/README.md

 >ServerStats - This cog provides a ton of useful development functions for gathering channel data and user data as well as providing a way to setup a channel to monitor which servers are adding the bot.

+>Runescape - a cog to grab Runescape 3 stats and profile information

 **Works in Progress**
 *These Cogs are a work in progress and have limited to no functionality at the moment.
 Feel free to leave ideas or suggestions!*